nelsons502/startup/README.md

 - [x] **Stores data in MongoDB** - Chats, and Posts stored in MongoDB from `service/database.js`.
 Chats are visible to the user who created them, and posts are visible to all users.
 - [x] **Stores credentials in MongoDB** - Auth stored in MongoDB from `service/database.js`.
 This was probably the trickest part for some reason haha.
 But it works really well now!

+## Websocket Deliverable

+Did not complete.
+Excited to continue working on the website for myself!
+Thanks for everything!